 If you are a Westford resident and are wondering if you have an invasive on or near you property, feel free to contact us for identification and/or advice on controlling it.

-Below are our scheduled Mile-a-minute control dates for 2018.
-Our first Mile-a-minute invasive vine pull for 2018 is Saturday, JULY 7th from 9-11am at the Grey Fox Lane site (Park on Grey Fox Ln).
-Please bring gloves and wear sturdy footwear.
+Below are our scheduled Mile-a-minute (MAM) control dates for 2019.
+Our first Mile-a-minute invasive vine pull for 2019 is Saturday, July 6th from 9-11am at the Grey Fox Lane site (park on Grey Fox Lane).
+Please bring gloves and wear sturdy waterproof footwear.
 We suggest light clothing, hat, long pants, insect repellent & water if needed.
 We will supply collection bags.

 We typically alternate pulling at the two main sites (Grey Fox Lane and Laughton Farms) every two weeks.
-Here is our planned schedule (all are Saturdays 9-11am):
+We added a new site on Randolph Circle last year after a resident reported they spotted MAM at the site.
+The following is our planned schedule (all are Saturdays 9 -11am):

-If you would like to help or have questions, you can contact us at email@example.com
+If you would like to help with our MAM control efforts or have questions about possible invasives on your property, you can contact us at firstname.lastname@example.org

 We look forward to seeing you!